Skip to content

 ...

-The device description reported by the linux system obviously depends on the actual card type.
+The device description reported by the Linux system depends on the actual card type.

 Steps for integration